Unseen Visual Anomaly Generation: Introduction

-Given the limitations of existing visual anomaly generation methods, we aim to achieve realistic, diverse, while training-free anomaly generation.
-The goal inspires us to explore Stable Diffusion (SD) \cite{rombach2022high}, which is a latent text-to-image diffusion model that has demonstrated considerable capabilities for generating diverse images across various domains.
-However, despite SD's impressive image generation performance in many different applications, it is not specialized for visual anomaly generation.
-As a result, when directly applied for anomaly generation, the images generated by SD may deviate from the desired normal distribution and fail to accurately represent realistic anomaly patterns.
-One proposed solution~\cite{zhang2024realnet,hu2024anomalydiffusion}, is to fine-tune SD on available normal/anomalous samples.
-However, this approach may undermine SD's ability to generalize to unseen data and anomaly types.
+Given the limitations of existing visual anomaly generation methods, we aim to generate diverse and realistic unseen anomalies using minimal normal data \textit{without} any anomalous samples.
+The goal motivates us to explore Stable Diffusion (SD) \cite{rombach2022high}, a latent text-to-image diffusion model known for generating diverse images across various domains.
+Although SD demonstrates impressive image generation capabilities, it is not specifically designed for visual anomaly generation.
+Consequently, when applied directly for anomaly generation, SD may produce images that deviate from the desired normal distribution and fail to accurately represent realistic anomaly patterns (\cref{fig:attention} (b)).
+Prior approaches~\cite{zhang2024realnet,hu2024anomalydiffusion} suggest fine-tuning SD on available normal or anomalous samples, but this approach is constrained in data scarcity scenarios and can compromise SD's ability to generalize to unseen data and anomaly types.